reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }
 ```

-We also have a simple REST web service: `ProductController` for testing our examples:
+We also have a minimal REST web service built with the `@RestController` annotation: `ProductController` for testing our examples:

 ```java
 @RestController